House of Montmirail

-House of Montmirail is a family from the Middle Ages, originally from the village of Montmirail, in the County of Champagne, and was a vassal of the Count of Champagne.
+The House of Montmirail is a French noble family from the Middle Ages, originally from the village of Montmirail, in the County of Champagne, and was a vassal of the Count of Champagne.

-Background
+History

-The family of Montmirail is not well known but is old and dates back to the 11th century.
-Some 19th century historians say that this family would in fact originate from Île de France where a man named Gaucher, who had become the owner of estates in Brie, build a fort to which he gives his name : Le Fort de Gaucher or La Ferté-Gaucher.
-Neighbour of the properties of counts of Meaux, he befriends the count of that time, probably Theobald III of Troyes, and asks him to marry one of his daughters or granddaughters.
+The family of Montmirail originated in the 11th century.
+Some 19th century historians say that this family originates from the Île-de-France where a man named Gaucher, who had become the owner of estates in Brie, built a fort, Le Fort de Gaucher or La Ferté-Gaucher.
+Neighbour of the properties of the counts of Meaux, he aligned with the count, probably Theobald III of Troyes, and request a marriage to one of his daughters or granddaughters.
 The count accepted his proposal and gave him the land of Montmirail as a dowry.